hdfiresky/Dramaverse/CONCEPTS.md

 -   **React Portals**: The modal components are still rendered using `ReactDOM.createPortal` into a dedicated `<div id="modal-root"></div>`.
 This solves CSS `z-index` and stacking issues by rendering the modal outside the main component hierarchy.
 -   **Benefit**: This combination means modals are persistent on refresh, can be deep-linked, and work correctly with the browser's back button.

-## 4. Client-Side Processing
+## 4. Client-Side vs. Server-Side Processing

-All complex computations are performed on the client-side after the initial data load.
-This includes:
+-   **Frontend-Only Mode**: All complex computations are performed on the client-side after the initial data load.
+This includes filtering, weighted sorting, and similarity calculations. `useMemo` is used extensively to optimize performance.
--   Filtering the drama list based on criteria from the URL.
--   Calculating weighted scores for sorting.
--   Calculating similarity scores for the recommendation engine.

-The use of `useMemo` is critical to ensure these computations are only run when the relevant parts of the URL change, maintaining a smooth user experience.
+-   **Backend Mode**: All heavy lifting (filtering, sorting, searching, recommendations) is offloaded to the server via API calls.
+The client is responsible for sending the correct parameters (derived from the URL) and rendering the data returned by the server.
+This makes the application highly scalable.